vanadium23/obsidian-dataview-inlinedb/README.md

 > Why not Obsidian DB Folder?

-I want to move my views from dataview queries to some inline notion-like tables, but DB folder was UI configurable separated view from notes with tough yaml under it.
-So with the inlinedb, you can do all things in dataview query, pass to the custom view and
+I want to move my views from dataview queries to some inline notion-like tables, but DB folder was UI configurable separated view from notes with a large yaml under it.
+So with the inlinedb, you can do all things in dataview query, pass to the custom view and manage your data inplace.

 > Why not plugin?